openziti/ziti/doc/ha/overview.md

 When an HA controller starts up, it will first apply the newest snapshot, then any newer journal entries that aren't yet contained in a snapshot.
 This means that an HA controller should start with a blank DB that can be overwritten by snapshot and/or have journal entries applied to it.
-It is for this reason that the controller
+So an HA controller will delete or rename the existing controller database and start with a fresh bolt db.

 ##